EPCCed/2020-12-14-archer2-developers-online/_episodes/06-good-citizen.md

 The login node is often very busy managing lots of users logged in, creating and editing files and compiling software.
-It does not have any extra space to run computational work and you will get poor performance if oyu try to use it for computational work.
+It does not have any extra space to run computational work and you will get poor performance if you try to use it for computational work.

 Do not run jobs on the login node (though quick tests are generally fine).
 A “quick test” is generally anything that uses less than 5 minutes of time.
 If you